FREQUENTLY ASKED QUESTIONS

 The day after I graduated from Georgetown, I moved to New York City, and kicked off my career in the advertising industry.
 Though I do truly enjoy the marketing world, I’ve realized that I want to dedicate my life to helping others.
 Though this first manifested as weekly volunteering, which I continue to this day, after quite a few years in the city I decided to pursue a coach training program at the Institute for Professional Excellence in Coaching (iPEC), accredited by the International Coach Federation (ICF).

 I received my Certified Professional Coach (CPC) and Energy Leadership Index Master Practitioner (ELI-MP) designations after nearly a year of training and certification, at which point I founded Pure Plenty.
-Today I work both as Engagement Director at Framestore, a global marketing and visual effects company in NYC, and coach others to pursue their passions in my spare time.
+Today I am studying psychology within Columbia University’s post-baccalaureate program and work as a research assistant in several psychology labs on campus, and coach others to pursue their passions in my spare time.

 I received my Certified Professional Coach (CPC) and Energy Leadership Index Master Practitioner (ELI-MP) designations from the Institute for Professional Excellence in Coaching (iPEC), whose coach training program is accredited by the International Coach Federation (ICF).